Tidwell/node-challonge/readme.md

 ---

 ##Etc
 The other language wrappers are AWESOME.
 I consulted their sources often when trying to figure out WTF the API actually wanted.
 One of the most important examples was from the python lib's api.py - it confirmed I wasn't insane about how to construct the querystring.
-Ruby and PHP provide native ways to encode objects in ```object[property]=value``` syntax, but python and node don't.
+Ruby and PHP provide native ways to stringify objects in ```object[property]=value``` syntax, but python and node don't.

 ---